umd-lib/grails-services/README.md

 ---
 Build Instructions
 -------------
-To build project execute `mvn -DskipTests clean install` from the project root directory.
+To build project execute `mvn clean install` from the project root directory.

 That will create 1 .war (the services code) located here `./target/grails-services-{version}.war`